MrDongZhenyu/napari-3Drendering/README.md

 ## Contact
 This code is written and maintained by Zhenyu Dong.
 For any questions or comments about this code, please contact [zdong@caltech.edu](mailto:zdong@caltech.edu).

+## Citing the code

+If the code was helpful to your work, please consider citing it: